brianroberts778/Python_Finance_and_Political_Polls/README.md

-# python_challenge (PyBank + PyPoll)
+# PyBank & PyPoll, Python Projects
-Two part challenge involving one script for analyzing financial records, and one for modernizing a rural towns vote counting process.
+Two part project involving one script for analyzing financial records, and one for modernizing a rural town's vote counting process.

 PyBank: A script that analyzes a csv file pertaining to the Profit and Losses of an unamed company over a set of months.
 The script intially imports a few modules pertaining to csv reading and writing and sets variable for late analyses.